ecotaxa/uvpec/README.md

 ### Last but not least

 We have prepared a `test` folder in our package.
-This allows you to check if the pipeline works without lauching a full process that will take a good amount of time.
-It is always a good idea to check if everything works before using it on a full training set and also after some package updates.
+This allows you to check if the pipeline works without launching a full process that will take a significant amount of time.
+It is always a good idea to check if everything works well before using it on a full training set and also after some package updates.
 To use it, navigate in the test folder using `cd test` then run `uvpec config.yaml`.
 You should see something going on in your terminal.
 Don't forget to check your output folder now !

 In addition, there is also another test that you can run in order to see if the pipeline is not broken somewhere.
 For that,  run `pytest` (that actually looks for test_uvpec.py) in your terminal.
 Everything should now be taken care of and if you only see green lights it means that all tests went smoothly!
-If not, that means something went wrong and the error messages can help us find where the leak is.
+If not, that means something went wrong and the error messages can help you find where the leak is.

 Just a reminder, if you see some errors during the test, check if you did not forget to run `uvpec config.yaml`.
 `pytest` is not automatically present on your laptop.
 To install it, `pip install --user pytest`

-### How to uninstall or what to do if you want to update the package ?
+### How to uninstall the package ?

-Run `pip uninstall uvpec` before reinstalling it
+Run `pip uninstall uvpec`

+### How to update the package ?
-Run `pip3 install --user git+https://github.com/ecotaxa/uvpec`
+Run `pip uninstall uvpec` before reinstalling it then run`pip3 install --user git+https://github.com/ecotaxa/uvpec`